 Weingarten Center Canvas Pages

-The Weingarten Center has created two Canvas pages that highlight key resources and services — one for undergraduates and one for graduate/professional students, and students in online programs.
-We have designed these pages to be shared with faculty and staff across the University who can import them into their existing Canvas courses.
+The Weingarten Center has created three Canvas pages that highlight key resources and services for undergraduates, graduate/professional students, and students in online programs.
+We have designed these pages to be shared with course instructors who can import them into their existing Canvas courses.
 If you would like to import any of these pages into your Canvas courses, please complete our Canvas Pages Interest Form.

-The following screenshot provides a preview of the Canvas page for undergraduates:
+This screenshot previews our Canvas page for undergraduates:

 Complete the following steps to import one or both of our pages into your Canvas course.
 You can also download and review Directions to Import a Weingarten Center Canvas Page into Your Course.